GeoscienceAustralia/anuga_core/porting_notes.rst

 20200602     Ran 1291 tests in 99.925s FAILED (errors=4, failures=3)    test_order_boundary.py
 20200602     Ran 1291 tests in 102.120s FAILED (errors=3, failures=3)   Did the operators and removed lots of old_div
 20200602     Ran 1291 tests in 101.464s FAILED (failures=3)             Did the exposure codes
+20200603     Got some of the validations tests to run